KiwiBird97/samsung-tv-ws-api/FACTORY.md

 ### Local Set

 Change the region code for your TV's/Monitor's tuner.
+This will affect certain features, such as channel lists, online services, etc.

 Here are some examples.

 #### None
 Local Set Option  | Countries